mjtnaeini/OncoSV/README.md

 OncoSV
 =======

 OncoSV is a modular Python toolkit for structural variant (SV) analysis using long-read sequencing data.
-It supports consensus calling from multiple SV callers, tumour-normal classification, complex event detection, and subclone reconstruction using graph-based methods.
+It supports consensus calling from multiple SV callers, tumour-normal SV analysis, complex event detection, and subclone reconstruction using graph-based methods.

 Key Features
 ------------